NESCent/hip_hack_howto/manuscript.md

 <!-- Can we codify the extent to which differnet technologies were used in differnet events? e.g. ones where everyone used github for storing code compared to others where this was more diverse? or where differnet documentation tools were used by differnet teams? maybe some link to variations in impact between teams and/or hackathons?
 AESB-->

 ### Remote participation in hackathons

-While the main focus of the hackathons has been on bringing people together for face-to-face interactions over the entire length of the event, we have also explored the use of remote participation.
-Remote participation has been restricted to a small number of participants, interacting with the main group that is on-site.
+Though we believe that face-to-face interaction is crucial, we also have explored the use of remote methods.
+In each case, remote participation was restricted to a small number of participants, interacting with the main group on-site.
-Remote participation requires individuals or groups at remote sites to reserve and dedicate to the hackathon the same amount of time as on-site participants.
-It also requires remote participants to be actively involved in the various interaction stages of the hackathon, e.g., project discussions, stand-ups, bootcamps.

 We explored two forms of remote participation.
 The first form is focused on the remote participation of one particular individual (e.g., a strong participant that could not abandon the institution for the period of the hackathon).
 The second form is represented by an entire team that develops one of the projects associated to the hackathon at a different site.

 The remote participation of a single individual is challenging.
 The individual needs to be included in one of the teams, which requires the extended use of communication technology (e.g., Google Hangouts) for the entire duration of the hackathon and in a continuing manner.
 The interaction through cameras and microphones is not ideal, and makes it challenging to share documents (e.g., written notes, drawings on a whiteboard) and brainstorm.
 Further challenges to remote participation (and continuous interaction) are the possible differences in timezones, which makes it hard to schedule stand-ups and breaks, and the unavoidable distractions caused by the daily activities of the remote participants (e.g., receiving phone calls in their home office).

 Remote participation of a single individual has worked best when the individual serves as the project lead and the project is amenable of being clearly partitioned in loosely related components.
 For example, in the Phylotastic I hackathon, this was the model that successfuly led to the development of the DateLife project.

 The remote participation of an entire team was experimented with during the Phylotastic I hackathon.
 The team was located at a remote site, with several researchers spending an equal amount of time as the on-site participants in a dedicated remote space (a lab reserved for the event).
 The remote team focused entirely on one of the hackathon projects, with no participation in such projects from the main site participants.
 The remote team did not require continuous video/audio connection to the main site, with interactions limited to the initial introductions and the regular stand-up meetings.
 While easier to implement than the individual remote participants, the remote team participation does not benefit from the knowledge exchanges that occur among participants at the main site; the infrequent connections and interactions remove many of the described benefits of the hackathon.

+The challenge with remote participation is not just remoteness, but maintaining aligned schedules.
+This can be practically impossible if remote participants are more than 3 time zones away.
+Even if remote participants are in the same time zone, it is necessary to ensure that they are aware of schedule modifications and agenda changes.
+Using generalized VTC technology, and ensuring that important on-site activities are always viewable and hearable via the VTC system, is almost never feasible as it would require 5 to 6 VTC rooms when participants are split into teams.
+We find that a better strategy is to identify an on-site participate who will agree to maintain continuous video contact with a remote participant.
+The remote participant may then ask questions about what is happening, and receive clarification (via text chat), without disrupting the meeting.
+If a separate "avatar laptop" is available for each remote participant, the avatar can simply sit at the table with the rest of the team, maintaining constant video and audio contact.

 <!-- I've suggested ways of including data on this in the "## Variation in hackathon parameters" section below; perhaps it would be possible to explore success of teams/hacktahons incorporating remote particiapntion and compare those to the success as examined elsehwere in this manuscript of them cf: those without any remote particiaption - I exepct there's no obvious difference acording to these different outcomes, this is where a set of feedback forms from everyone might have helped, I bet the answers to these from remote participants cf on-site ones about "opportunity to build new professionsal relationships" and "impact on career" would be lower  AESB -->